paschok/Interactive-Machine-Learning/README.md

 #### Classifying Pokemons with Neural Networks, pretraining the model, Building GUI

 1. GUI with ipywidgets
-2. Building own Sequential model with keras
+2. Building own Functional model with keras
 3. Transfer Learning - VGG16

+## 05_eXplainable_AI

+#### Classifying Pokemons with Neural Networks, Building GUI to visualise convolutional blocks and filters, Lime framework

+1. GUI with ipywidgets to visualise convolutional blocks and filters
+2. Lime for visualizing model-predicting explanations